 There are numerous types of Ram cichlids that are found and developed in Asia as a hobby for fish keeping.

 These include many different types of xanthistic forms which are known as the electric blue rams or the gold rams as well as the larger and high bodied, flattened balloon form varieties.

 Many of these varieties, however, suffer from issues like low levels of infertility, various health problems, and reduced brood care as compared to the species which are found in the wild.

-The ram cichlid is named after Manuel Ramirez who was one of the early collectors as well as the importer of these species for the aquarium trade.
+The German Blue Ram Cichlid is named after Manuel Ramirez who was one of the early collectors as well as the importer of these species for the aquarium trade.